 Once admitted to the Department of Nursing, in order to progress, student students must maintain a cumulative grade point average of 2.00 and maintain a C or above (C- does not count) in all nursing courses.
+NU242 Concepts is a prerequisite to all other nursing courses.
 Students who withdraw or are academically unsuccessful in a nursing course may repeat the course once; however, only one nursing course may be repeated.
 Students who are unsuccessful in a nursing course will receive a formal letter from the course coordinator summarizing the student's work and recommendations from course faculty regarding potential readmission to the nursing program.
 Students who fail a second nursing course will not be able to complete the nursing major at Mount Mercy University.

-Students in the RN to BSN program must also maintain certification for Basic Life Support from the American Heart Association, nursing liability coverage, and a current valid RN license throughout the entirety of the program.
+Students in the RN to BSN program must also maintain certification for Basic Life Support, nursing liability coverage, and a current valid RN license throughout the entirety of the nursing program.
 Nursing courses with a clinical component may not be taken by a person:

-- Who has been denied licensure by the Board - Whose license is currently suspended, surrendered or revoked in an U.S. jurisdiction; - Whose license/registration is currently suspended, surrendered or revoked in another country due to disciplinary action.
+- Who has been denied licensure by the Board - Whose license is currently suspended, surrendered, restricted, or revoked in an U.S. jurisdiction due to disciplinary action; - Whose license/registration is currently suspended, surrendered, restricted, or revoked in another country due to disciplinary action.